GN 2.2A Disease injury

 In September 2003, the worker was forcefully hit on the left side of her upper chest by a ball in the course of her employment as a teacher.
 She felt immediate pain in her chest, neck and left shoulder.
 The force of the blow knocked her off her feet and she was taken by ambulance to hospital.

-The Workers Compensation Commission Presidential appeal concerned whether the insurer disputed that the worker received an injury to her left shoulder in the incident that occurred at work in 2003.
+The then Workers Compensation Commission (the Commission) Presidential appeal concerned whether the insurer disputed that the worker received an injury to her left shoulder in the incident that occurred at work in 2003.

 The Deputy President held that: